 Language at ISUtrecht is arranged into three main strands:

-- Written communication: reading and writing – for enjoyment, instruction, and information
+- Written communication: reading and writing – for enjoyment, instruction, and information and other purposes

 - Visual communication: viewing and presenting – for conveying ideas, values and beliefs through the interaction of image and language